realA10001986/Time-Circuits-Display/README.md

 Luckily, there is a row of solder pads right next to the socket on the control board, where a pin header or cable can easily be soldered on:

 ![tcboard_io27](https://user-images.githubusercontent.com/76924199/194284336-2fe9fa9b-d5e5-49f5-b1cd-b0fd2abdff53.jpg)

+The Config Portal allows configuring a delay and the type of sequence played, in order match the device to another prop.

 ## Speedometer